allenai/allenact/CONTRIBUTING.md

 # Contributing

-We in the Perceptural Reasoning and Interaction Research (PRIOR) group at the Allen Institute for AI (AI2, @allenai) welcome contributions from the greater community.
-If you would like to make such a contributions we recommend first submitting an [issue](https://github.com/allenai/embodied-rl/issues) describing your proposed improvement.
+We welcome contributions from the greater community.
+If you would like to make such a contributions we recommend first submitting an [issue](https://github.com/allenai/allenact/issues) describing your proposed improvement.
 Doing so can ensure we can validate your suggestions before you spend a great deal of time upon them.
-Small (or validated) improvements and bug fixes should be made via a pull request from your fork of the repository at [https://github.com/allenai/embodied-rl](https://github.com/allenai/embodied-rl).
+Improvements and bug fixes should be made via a pull request from your fork of the repository at [https://github.com/allenai/allenact](https://github.com/allenai/allenact).

 All code in pull requests should adhere to the following guidelines.

 ## Found a bug or want to suggest an enhancement?

-Please submit an [issue](https://github.com/allenai/embodied-rl/issues) in which you note the steps to reproduce the bug or in which you detail the enhancement.
+Please submit an [issue](https://github.com/allenai/allenact/issues) in which you note the steps to reproduce the bug or in which you detail the enhancement.

 ## Making a pull request?